Red Velvet Cake & Cinnamon Buttercream Frosting Recipe

 - With the mixer on low, add the eggs one at a time and beat for 20 seconds after each addition.

 - Increase the mixer speed to medium and beat the mixture for 2 minutes. be sure to use a kitchen timer to help you keep track of the time.
 The mixture will become fluffy and aerated.

 - Add the flour mixture in 3 equal portions, alternating with the water in 2 equal portions, beginning and ending with the flour.
-(If the milk is cold, the batter will curdle slightly.
+(If the water is cold, the batter will curdle slightly.
 It's ok.
 It will come together when you add the flour.)
-Mix on low and work quickly so you don't over mix.
+Mix on low and work quickly so you don't over-mix.

 - After completing the last addition of flour, stop the mixer, and scrape the side and bottom of the bowl with a large rubber spatula.

 - Then, let the mixer run for 30 seconds on LOW.
 The batter will be thick and fluffy.
 STOP the mixer.
 Do NOT overmix.

 - With a large rubber spatula, give the batter ONE or TWO quick folds to incorporate any stray flour or liquid left at the sides and bottom of the bowl. do not continue mixing!